-Kid's Speak: People make a lot of trash.
-Every day they throw trash away without even thinking about where it will go or what will happen to it.
-People make so much trash that they need to have a plan to take care of it so it won't just pile up somewhere.
+Kid's Speak: Trash takes up space, uses valuable resources and harms the environment.
+People make a lot of trash.
+Every day they throw it away without even thinking about where it will go or what will happen to it.
+People need to understand the consequences of making all that trash, make better choices so the amount of trash they make is reduced, and have a plan to properly dispose of the trash they do make.

 Not all trash needs to go in the garbage.
 There are other things that can be done.
 Some of it can be reused it in a different way, some of it can be recycled so it can be made into something else, and some of it, like scraps of food, leaves and grass clippings, can be composted and added to the garden.
 But there are also things that people can do so there isn't as much trash.
 They can use fewer items that make trash.
 Instead of using plastic sandwich bags to put snacks in, they can use a reusable container.
 Instead of a drink box, they can use a reusable water bottle.
 Instead of paper napkins and plastic utensils, they can use cloth napkins and washable forks and spoons.
 There are lots of things that people can do to make less trash.
 They just have to think about the choices they have and try to make the best ones for the environment.
-You can do these things too, and you can start right way.